AVL Trees

 AVL Tree Rotation

-AVL Trees use the balance factor to determine whether a node is left-heavy, balanced, or right-heavy.
-When a node becomes unbalanced, specific tree rotations are performed to restore balance.
+AVL Trees use a node’s balance factor to determine whether it is left-heavy, balanced, or right-heavy.
+When a node becomes unbalanced, an avl rotation is performed to restore balance.
 These rotations involve rearranging the tree structure without changing the order of elements.
 There are four types of rotations used, each targeting a specific node imbalance caused by changes in the balance factor.

 These rotations include: